Trading One Addiction for Another?

 In addition, there is growing evidence of a relationship between long-term use of nicotine gum and mouth and throat cancer.
 I think some real medical studies are definitely in order.

 Quitting cigarettes is hard—very hard.
 I should know.
 I kicked the habit after more than 30 years, and I did it with the help of a nicotine patch, and later nicotine gum.
 I have now been smoke-free for more than a decade, but not gum- and lozenge-free.
 It took me years to free myself from that addiction, and my experience is far from unique.

 I had my last cigarette over a decade ago.
 I had managed to stop once for four years, but had a life crisis and bummed one cigarette.
 I couldn't believe that after four years, one cigarette could hurt, but it did.
 Within months I was back up to two packs a day, and a lot had changed.

-Now, I hasten to say that there are 4,000 substances in tobacco smoke that are not in the gum or the lozenges and most of them are poison and proven to be carcinogenic, but nicotine is the addictive substance in cigarettes and when you put it in a lozenge or piece of gum it is still an addictive substance.
-If you were a highly addicted cigarette smoker, you will be at high risk of becoming addicted to nicotine gum or nicotine lozenges.
+Now, I hasten to say that there are 4,000 substances in tobacco smoke that are not in the gum or the lozenges, and most of them are poison and proven to be carcinogenic, but nicotine is the addictive substance in cigarettes, and when you put it in a lozenge or piece of gum it is still an addictive substance.
+If you are a highly addicted cigarette smoker, you will be at high risk of becoming addicted to nicotine gum or nicotine lozenges.